pupeno/prerenderer/README.md

 ```

 where `url` is the URL you are prerendering and `headers` is map of the headers you want the ClojureScript to see
-(important for cookies for example).
+(important for cookies for example, [altough currently not properly supported](https://github.com/carouselapps/prerenderer/issues/14)).
 If you are using Ring, you can do something such as:

 ```clojure
 (prerenderer/render @js-engine (ring.util.request/request-url request) (:headers request))